 - Medical examination of divers: Italy initiative

-- Medical examination of divers: Middle East & India initiative
+- Medical examination of divers - Middle East & India

 - Medical examination of divers: Central & North America initiative.